guiguitz/dedicated-processor/README.md

 This project was developed as a work in the discipline of Computer Architecture and Organization Lab at UFMG - Prof. Ricardo de Oliveira Duarte - Department of Electronic Engineering.

-Implemented in VHDL using GHDL for synthesis and gtkwave for wave view and simulations.
+The project aims to implemented a 32-bit processor, inspired in the RISC-V. Implemented in VHDL using GHDL for synthesis and gtkwave for wave view and simulations.
 Tested in the Altera DE10 FPGA development kit.

 ## General Flow of the Project
 1. Definition of initial project requirements: [project requirements](https://github.com/guiguitz/dedicated-processor/blob/main/Docs/template_mapa_de_memoria%20-%20Guilherme%2C%20Matheus%20e%20Thiago.pdf)